LIST OF ORGANISATIONS AND CLUBS

 for all snipe newsletters produced since the first edition in the summer

 |Award winning voluntary

 group tasked with reducing the carbon footprint of Snitterfield.
 SACC

-meet regularly, usually on the first Thursday of the month at 8pm in the
+meet regularly, usually on the second Thursday of the month at 8pm in

-village hall (check website for changes).
-Our meetings are lively and
+the village hall (check website for changes).
+Our meetings are lively

 |Snitterfield Garden Club|